3 Brilliant Advertising Campaigns Storage Operators Can Learn From

 There are a lot of potential problems with this kind of advertising, but the main problem with Axe’s ads is that they miss the mark on the largest portion of their audience: women.
 Women account for over 85% of all U.S. consumer purchases and they’re usually the ones buying body care products - yes, even men’s body care products.
 Whether it’s for their boyfriend, husband, or son, women are typically the ones making U.S. household buying decisions.
 Do you know many women who would be drawn to the above Axe ad?
 I don’t think so.

 Old Spice recognized and combated this trend when they created a commercial that spoke directly to women while still relating to their main demographic: men.
+Compare the commercial to a typical one for Axe.

 So, which of these two brands do you think a woman would be more likely to gravitate toward?
 It's a no-brainer.